-You’ve decided to move your business across to Microsoft Office 365.
+You’ve decided to move your business across to Microsoft 365.
 Congratulations – enhanced communications, improved efficiency and a generally slicker operation are within reach.
 Not to mention the exceptional remote work capabilities you’ll enjoy, which is becoming more important as the officescape evolves.

-Smile IT have undertaken many Office 365 migrations for organisations, and in the process we’ve come to a modus operandi that works.
-It’s our framework for migrating to Microsoft Office 365, and today we want to tell you how we do it.
+Smile IT have undertaken many Microsoft 365 migrations for organisations, and in the process we’ve come to a modus operandi that works.
+It’s our framework for migrating to this really valuable platform, and today we want to tell you how we do it.

 Below are the steps we go through with the migration.